Rayckey/ActuatorController_ROS/README.md

 #### /INNFOS/ZeroReset (`ActuatorController_ROS::ZeroReset`)
 Function: Reset the actuator's absolute zero position to its current position, the actuator has to be in homing mode for it to take effects.
 (Due to some issues, the actuator may appear to be in current mode even after setting it to homing mode, but it will still have taken effects.) <br>
 Input: The designated actuator ID. <br>
-Output: Allows the user to reset the zero position of the actuator.
-Note that any changes will need to be saved using the `/INNFOS/ParametersSave` for it to take effects in the next boot-up. <br>
+Output: Will return a boolean to indicate whether this operation is successful. <br>

 ### Parameters Server
-This allows the user to modify the infrequently used modifiable parameters.<br>
+The parameter server allows the user to check or modify the infrequently used modifiable parameters.<br>
 Since each actuator has a number of modifiable parameters, the parameter names on the server are arranged in the format of : <br>
 ```
 /INNFOS/Actuator/${ACTUATOR_ID}/${PARAMETER_NAME}